tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   X_train, X_val, y_train, y_val = train_test_split(X_train, y_train)
   ```

-* First, we will score the sentiment using VADER, the same technique we learn in the NLP unit.
+* First, we will score the sentiment using VADER, the same technique we learned in the NLP unit.

-* As a good practice, we will download or update the VADER lexicon.
+* As a good practice, we will download, or update, the VADER lexicon.

   ```python
   # Download/Update the VADER Lexicon